rohitrathod1/AI--Business--Names/README.md

 ## 🙋 About The Creator

-Hi there! 👋 I'm Developer Goswami, a passionate software developer and tech enthusiast dedicated to helping others learn and grow in web development.
+Hi there! 👋 I'm Rohit Rathod, a passionate software developer and tech enthusiast dedicated to helping others learn and grow in web development.

-I create beginner-friendly tutorials and in-depth coding videos on my [YouTube channel](https://www.youtube.com/@developergoswami), covering technologies like Next.js, React, TailwindCSS, PHP, Laravel, and more.
+I create beginner-friendly tutorials and coding videos on my [YouTube channel](https://www.youtube.com/@developergoswami), covering technologies like Next.js, React, TailwindCSS, Shadcn UI, and more.
 My mission is to simplify complex topics and empower developers to build amazing projects with confidence.

 🌟 Why Follow Me?
 - 💻 Practical Tutorials: Build real-world projects.